 - 1. Failure to maintain the academic performance standards of the Program: BSW students must maintain at least a 2.0 overall grade point average, and achieve a C or better in each required Social Work core course (including courses with a SOCI designation); - 2.
-Failure in Field Placement: BSW students must receive a satisfactory Student Field Assessment from their field supervisor at the end of the junior year and end of each semester of the senior year; - 3.
+Failure in Practicum Placement: BSW students must receive a satisfactory grade from their instructor for SW 345X Junior Virtual Practicum Experience Seminar course and a satisfactory Student Practicum Assessment from their practicum supervisor at the end of each term of the senior year placement; - 3.
 Violation of the Simmons University Code of Conduct, including cheating or plagiarism; - 4.
 Failure to uphold professional Social Work values and ethics as articulated in the NASW Code of Ethics; - 5.
-Failure to uphold the SSW Standards for Professional Practice Education (Self Awareness, Openness and Willingness to Learn, Interpersonal Skills, Communication Skills, Critical Thinking Skills, Presentation of Self, and Self Care)
+Failure to uphold the SSW Standards for Professional Practice Education (Self Awareness, Openness and Willingness to Learn, Interpersonal Skills, Communication Skills, Critical Thinking Skills, Presentation of Self, and Self Care).